openid/connect/openid-4-vc-security-and-trust-1_0.md

   * W: Wallet

   * CF: Credential Format
-  * TF: Trust Framework
+  * E: Ecosystem
   * P: Protocols (both for Issuance and Verification)

-Trust Framework here refers to the design of relationships of parties with each other, their roles and permissions within an ecosystem, the verification of their real-world identities and the mechanisms selected and provided for key creation and distribution.
+Ecosystem here refers to a network of Verifiers, Issuers, and Wallets and the design of relationships of parties with each other in this network, their roles and permissions, the verification of their real-world identities and the mechanisms selected and provided for key creation and distribution.

-### Prerequisites
+## Prerequisites

 As a prerequisite for operating in an Verifiable Credential ecosystem, Verifier, Issuer and Wallet need to implement the protocols and the